vladGromill/algorithmic_trading/README.md

-# Algorithmic Trading
+# 📈 Algorithmic Trading

-This repository contains notebooks with research on various strategies.
+This repository contains Jupyter notebooks with research on various algorithmic trading strategies, including trend following, machine learning models, statistical arbitrage, and reinforcement learning.

-$\textbf{at1.ipynb}$: Trend following strategy

-$\textbf{at4_1.ipynb}$ and $\textbf{at4_2.ipynb}$: Strategies based on machine learning (Linear Regression, Lasso, Comb, Random Forest, Cut Boost), hyperparameter tuning, walk-forward optimization.
+## Contents

+- **`at1.ipynb`** – Trend Following Strategy
+  Implementation of a basic trend-following strategy using moving averages and signal thresholds.

+- **`at4_1.ipynb`** and **`at4_2.ipynb`** – Machine Learning Based Strategies
+  Strategies using models such as:
+  - Linear Regression
+  - Lasso Regression
+  - Combined Models
+  - Random Forest
+  - CatBoost (with hyperparameter tuning)
+  Also includes walk-forward optimization techniques.

+- **`at7.ipynb`** – Statistical Arbitrage / Pair Trading
-$\textbf{at7.ipynb}$: Statistical arbitrage, pair trading.
-Search for the most correlated asset pairs, checking statistical tests of series stationarity, spread, etc.
+  - Search for the most correlated asset pairs

-$\textbf{at9.ipynb}$: Strategy aggregation, realization dynamic allocation algorithm that calculates optimal portfolio strategy weights in real time.

-$\textbf{addition.ipynb}$: Fixing the data leak in the CatBoost strategy.
-Implementing a new approach to forecasting several steps ahead using LSTM.
-An RL-based strategy
+  - Conduct statistical tests (ADF, KPSS)
+  - Check spread stationarity and mean reversion properties

+- **`at9.ipynb`** – Strategy Aggregation and Dynamic Allocation
+  - Aggregation of multiple strategies
+  - Dynamic portfolio weight allocation in real-time
+  - Use of recursive updating and exponential decay factors

+- **`addition.ipynb`** – Advanced Enhancements
+  - Fixed data leakage in CatBoost strategy
+  - Implemented LSTM model to forecast multiple steps ahead
+  - Prototype of a reinforcement learning-based strategy

+---

+🔍 Feel free to explore the notebooks and reach out if you have suggestions or questions!